stackitcloud/stackit-cli/docs/stackit_service-account_get-jwks.md

 ## stackit service-account get-jwks

-Gets the JWKS for a service account
+Shows the JWKS for a service account

 ### Synopsis

-Gets the JSON Web Key set (JWKS) for a service account.
+Shows the JSON Web Key set (JWKS) for a service account.
 Only JSON output is supported.

 ```
 stackit service-account get-jwks EMAIL [flags]